Written by: Sini Hietaharju, Master of Tourism Research & Slow Traveller

 I'm here to share my best travel tips, digital nomad thoughts and photographs from the journeys.

 I happen to be kind of a professional in this as well, as I have my Master's degree within Tourism Research and both my master's and bachelor's thesis are about yoga travel.
-I'm also RYT-500 certified Yoga Teacher.

 I want to share the best knowledge of hidden gem retreat and mindful destinations, as well as some deeper, honest thoughts what digital nomad lifestyle actually is.